Remembrance of Death

 The practice that makes every moment count

-John Klimakos, in The Ladder of Divine Ascent, devoted an entire step to the remembrance of death, calling it "a daily death" — not literal but attitudinal.
+John Klimakos, in The Ladder of Divine Ascent, devoted an entire step to this practice, calling it "a daily death" — not literal but attitudinal.
 The person who practices this remembrance lives with the seriousness and gratitude of someone who knows they are running out of time.
 They stop postponing what matters.
 They stop investing in what doesn't.

-Peter of Damaskos connects the practice to the larger contemplative framework, listing "knowledge of death and of the fearful punishments" as one of the eight stages of contemplation.
-But the emphasis, characteristically for Peter, falls on hope rather than fear: the remembrance of death is not meant to terrify but to liberate — to free you from the trivial concerns that normally absorb your attention and redirect that attention toward what is real, lasting, and genuinely important.
+Peter of Damaskos lists "knowledge of death" as one of the eight stages of contemplation, but his emphasis falls on hope rather than fear.
+The remembrance of death is not meant to terrify.
+It is meant to liberate — to free you from the trivial concerns that normally absorb your attention and redirect that attention toward what is real, lasting, and genuinely important.

-The tradition suggests several approaches.
+How to practice it: The tradition suggests several approaches.
 Some practitioners set aside a few minutes each evening to reflect honestly on the fact that this day might have been their last — not with anxiety, but with the question: "If this were the end, would I be at peace with how I spent today?"
 Others incorporate the remembrance into their morning practice, beginning each day with the recognition that it is a gift with no guarantee of repetition.
-The Jesus Prayer itself contains this awareness — "have mercy on me" carries the implicit recognition of need, of vulnerability, of dependence on something larger than your own resources.

 In a culture that systematically avoids the reality of death — sanitizing it, medicalizing it, hiding it behind euphemism — deliberately remembering your mortality is a radical act.
 It cuts through the noise.
 It reveals priorities.
 And paradoxically, it intensifies gratitude: the person who knows this might be their last sunset actually sees the sunset.